-July 1 through June 30

-First day of biweekly payroll period following employment for new Department employees.
+Plan Year: July 1 through June 30 Definition of Active Employee: First day of biweekly payroll period following employment for new Department employees.
 Immediately following transfer from other City departments.

-5.00%

-None

-Currently suspended

-Annual contributions equal the expected incurred claims for the coming year subject to modification by the Board's funding policy.

-Recommend a contribution rate to have 20% of the reserve for allowances granted in the contribution account and general reserve.

-Provided by Retirement Office.

-Upon the death of an active member at any age

-Six months of continuous service.

-The plan provides a monthly benefit for each surviving child that is:

-• the naturally or legally adopted child of the member

-• is under 18 and unmarried, or
+Net Investment Return: 4.00%, net of investment expenses.
+Member Contribution Rate: None Department Contribution Rate: Currently suspended Funding Method: Annual contributions equal the expected incurred claims for the coming year subject to modification by the Board's funding policy.
+Funding Policy: Recommend a contribution rate to have 20% of the reserve for allowances granted in the contribution account and general reserve.
+Incurred Claims: Provided by Retirement Office.
+Age Requirement: Upon the death of an active member at any age Service Requirement: Six months of continuous service.
+Other Requirements: The plan provides a monthly benefit for each surviving child that is: • the naturally or legally adopted child of the member • is under 18 and unmarried, or